Teevity/ice/README.md

           ice.startmillis=1364774400000

-  2.6 Specify account id and account name mappings in ice.properties, For example:
+  2.6 Specify account id and account name mappings in ice.properties.
+This is for readabilty purpose.
+You must do this otherwise all line items in the billing file will get ignored.
+For example:

           ice.account.account1=123456789011
           ice.account.account2=123456789012